 For most people, the effects are felt after 2-4 hours at the latest.
 Any physical activity after drinking the liquid will accelerate the intestinal activity.
 In this case, ensure that you have access to a toilet close by.
 As the discharge is similar to diarrhoea, a lot of fluid is extracted from the body.
 It is therefore important to drink at least 3-4 litres of water during the whole process.

-The day after flushing, the intestinal flora needs to be naturally restored.
-Probiotics and prebiotics are ideal for this purpose.
+The day after the flush, the intestinal flora needs to be naturally restored.
+Many people use probiotics and prebiotics for this purpose.
 Probiotics are micro-organisms that are beneficial to health, such as lactic acid bacteria.
-These are what we could call "good" bacteria.
-Prebiotics are fibres that help these "good" bacteria multiply.
+These are what we could call «good» bacteria.
+Prebiotics are fibres that help these «good» bacteria multiply.
 Inulin, a plant substance, is one of them.

 The ingredients contained in probiotics and prebiotics can be found in many food supplements sold in pharmacies at high prices in the form of capsules or powder.
 However, the effects of these products are disputed.
 According to Gesundheitstipp magazine (in german), the effectiveness of these products has never been clearly proven.

 Initially, more probiotic and prebiotic foods should be consumed.
 In a normal case, this would be for about 1-2 weeks; however, since a full restoration of the intestinal flora depends on the individual, it’s not possible to indicate a specific period of time.
 The duration depends strongly on the condition of the intestinal flora.
 For this reason you should listen to your body and continue the treatment until you feel better.